alperentalaslioglu/d-js/README.md

 # d-js
-Data structure implementation for JavaScript.
+Data structure implementation for JavaScript Developers.
 This data structures can be used for every project or application.

 d.js is now on development process.

 It will be released first version soon.

 Planning List of Data Structures
-- [x] Stack
+- [ ] Stack
 - [ ] Queue
 - [ ] LinkedList
 - [ ] Set